docusign/code-examples-csharp/README.md

 1. **Conditional recipients**
    [Source.](./launcher-csharp/eSignature/Controllers/Eg034ConditionalRecipientsWorkflowController.cs)
    This code example demonstrates how to create an envelope where the workflow is routed to different recipients based on the value of a transaction using the [Create Envelope](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/create) method.
-1. **Request a signature by SMS** [Source.](./launcher-csharp/eSignature/Controllers/Eg035SMSDeliveryController.cs) This code example demonstrates how to send a signature request for a signer to read and sign via an SMS message using the [Create Envelope](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/create) method.
+1. **Request a signature by SMS delivery** [Source.](./launcher-csharp/eSignature/Controllers/Eg035SMSDeliveryController.cs) This code example demonstrates how to send a signature request via an SMS message using the [Envelopes: create](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/create) method.

 ## Rooms API